-- valid arguments for quantified statements are a sequence of statements - each statement is either a premise or follows from previous statements using - rules of inference for propositional logic - rules of inference for quantified statements
+- Valid arguments for quantified statements are a sequence of statements.
+Each statement is either a premise or follows from previous statements by rules of inference which include: - Rules of Inference for Propositional Logic - Rules of Inference for Quantified Statements - The rules of inference for quantified statements are introduced in the next several slides.